Christopher J. Warmuth

-As president of City National Bank, Chris Warmuth is responsible for City National’s corporate banking, commercial banking and private client services, as well as its entertainment, real estate and branch banking activities.
-City National has $41.2 billion in total assets and 74 offices in Southern California, the San Francisco Bay Area, Nevada, New York City, Nashville and Atlanta.
+As president of City National Bank, Chris Warmuth is responsible for City National’s corporate banking, commercial banking and private banking, as well as its entertainment, real estate and branch banking activities.
+City National has more than $50 billion in total assets and 71 offices in Southern California, the San Francisco Bay Area, Nevada, New York City, Nashville, Atlanta, Minneapolis and Washington, D.C.

 Mr. Warmuth serves on the bank's Strategy and Planning Committee, as well as its Executive Committee.
 He also is a member of the board of directors of the bank.

 Mr. Warmuth joined City National in June 2002 as executive vice president and chief credit officer, overseeing credit policy, administration and special assets.
 He was named president in May 2005.

 During his 35-year banking career, Mr. Warmuth has held a variety of positions in business and real estate lending, corporate banking and consumer credit, as well as risk management.
 Before joining City National, he was chief credit officer of Sanwa Bank California, which later merged into Bank of the West.
 He served as head of Sanwa's special assets division for four years and was a member of the company's management committee.
 Previously, Mr. Warmuth was Southern California area manager for Bank of America’s real estate industries division, and before that, he was executive vice president of the real estate special assets group at Security Pacific Bank.
 He also was treasurer of The Christiana Companies, a publicly traded real estate development company in San Diego.

 Mr. Warmuth earned a master's degree in business administration and a bachelor's degree in finance from the University of Southern California.